Change is one of those sticky things that many people say they are fine with, but very few are.

 You know how many people in younger generations complain about older people's views of "kids these days" and how they act and how things were back in their day?

-It’s annoying.
+It's annoying.
 We all know it is.
-That old lady that sticks her nose up in the air and sniff “Well, we didn’t do it like that back in my day.
-We actually had conversations with eachother, nevermind all of this text messaging nonsense” end quote (MIL) – they’re handling the evolution of the world poorly.
+That old lady that sticks her nose up in the air and sniff "Well, we didn't do it like that back in my day.
+We actually had conversations with each other, nevermind all of this text messaging nonsense" - they're handling the evolution of the world poorly.

 But we're not much better when we, too, can't handle change, and we can't complain about those people if we freak out every time the government changes the name of our taxes or your company automates something.